 Benjamin W. Graham is an associate at Williams & Connolly and focuses his practice on complex commercial litigation and international arbitration.
+Outside the firm, Ben is also a Visiting Clinical Lecturer at Yale Law School, where he teaches a seminar on Advocacy in International Arbitration.

 Ben’s recent experience has focused on representing clients at trials and evidentiary hearings, advising at various stages of international disputes subject to arbitration, and engaging in dispositive-motion practice for complex civil cases.
 He has argued dispositive motions on behalf of clients in both state and federal court, and examined witnesses before both juries and arbitrators.
+Ben's clients include sovereign states, multinational corporations, and AmLaw-100 law firms.

 Originally from Missouri, Ben earned his bachelor’s degree, summa cum laude, from Washington University in St. Louis.
 He spent a year on an academic fellowship in Berlin, Germany, before attending Yale Law School, where he won the school’s top prize for trial advocacy.